-Note that this layout could, in theory, be extended to any number of cells/adders/bits: 1024 cells would produce a 1024-bit adder.
-While the maximum propagation delay from a 1024-bit ripple carry adder is likely to be prohibitively large, the principle is a general one: by carefully designing blocks of cells to be modular, larger circuits can sometimes be constructed simply by placing these blocks together in the matrix.
+1024 cells would produce a 1024-bit adder.
+While the potential propagation delay from a 1024-bit ripple carry adder is likely to be prohibitively large, the principle is a general one: by carefully designing blocks of cells to be modular, larger circuits can sometimes be constructed simply by placing these clocks together in the matrix.
 This is one key to autonomous circuit synthesis.

 Figure 3.5 shows a different type of Cell Matrix circuit, this one comprised of two cells.
-This configuration implements a simple D flip flop: a one-bit storage element.
+This configuration implements a simple D flip flop : a one-bit storage element.
 The setup is straightforward: the cell on the left either sends an incoming bit from the west to the east, or echoes an incoming bit from the east back to the east.
 The cell on the right provides feedback, reflecting whatever is sent from the cell on the left.
-When the gate is 1, the incoming data bit is sent to the cell on the right; when the gate drops to 0, that bit becomes trapped inside the cells, being passed from one to the other repeatedly.
+When the gate is 1, incoming data is sent to the cell on the right; when the gate drops to 0, that bit becomes trapped inside the cells, being passed from one to the other continually.